Police search for missing teenager in North Yorkshire

-North Yorkshire Police officers are appealing for information to locate missing 13-year-old Olivia from Osgodby.
+North Yorkshire Police officers are appealing for sightings and information to help them locate missing 15-year-old Martin from Gayle near Hawes.

-Olivia was last seen at 12.30pm today (June 24) leaving her home in Osgodby.

-A police spokesperson said: "She has brown shoulder length hair which she had up in a ponytail and was last seen wearing grey jogging bottoms, a grey hoodie and khaki and grey Nike trainers.

-"She is known to visit Barlby and Selby and so could be in these areas."
+A spokesperson for the police force said: "Martin was last seen at around 8.30pm near to the A684 just outside Aysgarth, between the bridge and the black and yellow phone box, walking in the direction of Leyburn.

+"Martin is 5’ 5’’ tall, of a slim build with blond curly hair.

+"He was last seen wearing a grey hoodie with a Nike tick on the front, grey Nike joggers, black Nike trainers and a black puffer jacket.
+It’s thought he has a black and grey backpack with him."

+Any immediate sightings of Martin should be reported to North Yorkshire Police on 999 quoting reference number: 12230119138.

-Anyone who has an immediate sighting of Olivia is asked to report it via 999.
-Any other information which would be helpful to the search for Olivia can be reported to 101.
+Any other information which would assist officers in the search for Martin can be reported on 101.

 Comments: Our rules